 IST Research Groups

-New members are welcome to the group; everyone is expected to become current with the ideas we are studying and to contribute to the study underway.
+New members are welcome to the group; everyone is expected to become current with the ideas we are studying and to contribute to the current study.
 However, members of the group are not required to limit themselves to the topic of the group study as they pursue their own research agendas.
 Our membership usually includes 10-12 individuals hailing from as many as 10 different countries.

 The primary purpose of this research group is to systematically design, develop, implement and evaluate instruction or educational programs in distance learning, multimedia learning environments, educational games or face-to-face settings, in various fields such as STEM, language learning, organizations, K12 schools, engineering education, or teacher preparation.